LHCfitNikhef/smefit_release/docs/source/report/running.md

     together: ["fit_1", "fit_2"] # list of result IDs to be plotted together

 ```

+The option `ci_type` within the `coefficients_plots` category deserves further explanation.
+This option selects the kind of Credible Interval (C. I.) to be used in the plots and tables.
+Selecting `eti` means using Equally-Tailed Intervals (ETIs) computed based on quantiles of the posterior.
+This is the default option and recommended for cases with symmetrical Gaussian-like posteriors.
+The option `hdi` allows to use Highest Density Intervals (HDIs), which are recommended for skewed posteriors, like the ones that appear when fitting some UV models.
+This HDIs naturally support multimodal distributions, case in which the C.I. tends to be the union of disjoint intervals.
+This option is more sensitive to numerical precision, hence some strange results can be found in fits with small samples.
+If the presence of disjoint intervals is an issue but still one wants to use the HDIs, one can select `hdi_mono` which forces the HDI algorithm to report a single interval as the C.I.

 Finally the user has to specify two dictionaries where the informaions about
 Wilson coefficients and datasets entering the analysis are reporte are reported.